Weekend at Point Reyes National Park, California

 Point Reyes National Seashore is a strip of land separated by water from California’s mainland and is a federally protected area comprising of thousands or acres of wilderness, protected wildlife sanctuaries, California’s jaw-dropping coastline, beautiful beaches and stuff to fill up all your adventures on land or water.
-Most of it, sadly and understandably, is not accessible to dogs, so we made a return trip last weekend sans our dog Babu (see my previous post here on our Kehoe Beach outing) to explore the area to our hearts content.
-The timing was perfect since National Park Services celebrated its centennial this month and I cannot express how thankful I am for the services of park rangers for keeping them pristine, beautiful and protected for us to enjoy.
 This blog post is your essential guide to the many Point Reyes attractions which includes where to stay at Point Reyes, things to see as well as dining and drinking (trust me, there is a surprise hidden in here) options.
-If you are a nature lover, hike bunny, photography fiend or simply craving for solitude, Point Reyes is the perfect getaway for you.
+If you are a nature lover, hike bunny, photography fiend or simply craving for solitude, Point Reyes is the perfect weekend getaway for you in the Bay Area.
 Also, who can resist the sighting of elephant seals basking in the sun or the majestic Tule Elks crying out loud from the distance?
-Read this things to do Point Reyes guide to discover a breathtaking part of California and how to best enjoy it.
+Read this things to do in Point Reyes guide to discover a breathtaking part of California and how to best enjoy it.
 We stayed there for two nights but a shorter stay, i.e. over-nighter will also do the trick if planned properly.

-Starting off things to do Point Reyes guide with an outing to one of the many beaches along the shoreline.
+Of the many Point Reyes attractions, the many pristine beaches dotting the shoreline definitely feature at the top .
 Being a piece of land jutting out from the side of California’s coast, Point Reyes is blessed with a magnificent coastline on one side and the calm waters of the Tomales Bay on the other (home to several oyster farms).
 Our first plan of action was to head towards one of the many beaches for some R&R and we thus chose Drake’s beach, named after the famous British explorer Sir Francis Drake, who set foot on these sandy shores hundreds of years ago and was reminded of his native Bristol by the natural coves in the surrounding.
 Of course, this being Nor Cal, we were greeted with gusty winds (thus my completely covered up avatar) and a chilly afternoon air at the beach with dozens of seagulls and cormorants snoozing near the water with only a few people in sight.
 We strolled for some time to a beach left almost entirely to us and then decided to scoot off to our next destination once we could no longer bear the cold, damp air all around.
 A few deer sightings were an added bonus as we drove towards the elephant seal look out point, Chimney Rock and the Historic Point Reyes Life boat Station,in the farthest south east corner of the peninsula.

-B) THINGS TO DO POINT REYES GUIDE STOP #2: CHIMNEY ROCK
+B) THINGS TO SEE IN POINT REYES GUIDE #2: CHIMNEY ROCK

-C) THINGS TO DO POINT REYES GUIDE STOP #3: TULE ELK RESERVE
+C) WHAT TO SEE IN POINT REYES #3: TULE ELK RESERVE

-Tule Elk reserve is perhaps my favorite must do activity in the things to do Point Reyes guide.
+Tule Elk reserve is perhaps my favorite must do activity amidst all the Point Reyes attractions.
 My hankering to see these majestic creatures, once nearly extinct and then reintroduced safely to this part of USA, is what brought me to Point Reyes again (read about our last trip here to dog friendly Kehoe Beach).
 This is the only dedicated elk reserve in North America and is home to about 250 of them.
 Fall is the best time to view them in their full glory and if you are lucky enough, you will see full grown bulls locking antlers over the possession of a harem of ladies.
 More information on the elks can be obtained from the Tule elk website.

 The Tomales point trail heard starts from this now abandoned Pierce Point ranch and goes all the way to the Ocean bluffs for a mean 8 mile hike, with breath taking views of the coast and Limantour beach below.
 As with any other wild animal reserve,please obey all posted signs for your safety and that of the wildlife.
 We hiked about half way and then made our way back, with me being extremely dejected for not having spotted a single one from decently close quarters till we met the park rangers on our way back who had set up their binoculars and telescopes on the trail and at the trail head to view them up close and personal through the lenses.
 Saw the resting females, the guarding bull with his majestic antlers and learned many a fun fact about them.
 Overall, mission (somewhat) accomplished!

-D) THINGS TO DO POINT REYES GUIDE STOP #4: LIGHTHOUSE
+D) POINT REYES ACTIVITIES #4: POINT REYES LIGHTHOUSE

-E) THINGS TO DO POINT REYES GUIDE STOP #5: CYPRESS TREE TUNNEL
+E) VISIT POINT REYES, STOP #5: CYPRESS TREE TUNNEL

 Last thing on the Point Reyes guide agenda is the beautiful Cypress tree tunnel lane.
 If you are in the mood for some romantic photo shoot (ours was anything but that) do not miss this beautiful, serene spot with a canopy of Monterey cypresses forming an overhead arch.
 As for us, we clearly look awkward trying to fit in one frame but the place sure was enchanting.
 Google maps will get you there and more information can be found here.

-F) THINGS TO DO POINT REYES GUIDE: DINING OPTIONS
+F) WHERE TO EAT AT POINT REYES GUIDE: DINING OPTIONS

 We hit up Cafe Reyes , another must visit in our Point Reyes Guide, for dinner (a wildly popular spot) for pizza with wine (yes this is how classy we are in NorCal) as their wood-fired pizzas are not to be missed.
 If you are not a big cheese person, do let the server know and they will not drown your food in cheese (they tend to top everything off with cheese).
 We also had dinner and breakfast (next day) at the Station House cafe, another great place showcasing northern Californian cuisine.
 Bovine Bakery is the hotspot for breakfast and chai latte and don’t forget to check out the cute farmers’ market that pops up every Saturday.
 We got ourselves a horchata mix from one of the vendors, which is seriously so good!
 Finally, do check out the insanely famous and packed shoulder to shoulder cantina by Cowgirl Creamery, the pride of Marin county and one of the most popular creameries in California.
 The creamery store not only sells yummy hot sandwiches, soups and salads, they have their full product line (read all kinds of cheese) laid out there for selling as well as many other food products and kitchen appliances from from local Californian merchants.
 The store was definitely a treat for locavorians like me.
 Highly recommended for out of towers to sample a slice of California’s immense bounty.
 We had a great lunch over veggie and meat sandwiches plus a to die for earl grey panna cotta on the picnic tables in the grassy lawn outside.

 Saving the best for the last, I am ending this Point Reyes guide with a quick tasting trip to Heidrun Meadery, the only one of its kind that makes champagne style mead, aka fermented honey wine.
 Tasting of four meads is $ 15/person and a tasting plus tour comes to $ 25.
 This was my first trip to a meadery and I must say it was pretty educational.
 Between sips of the bubbly, I found out that the flavor of the mead comes from the honey which in turn depends on the flower pollinated by the bees.
 So cool!
 The meadery is located in a certified Bee farm (no harmful repellants or pesticides used) filled with beautiful summer blooms and the tasting room was equally inviting.
 Overall, two thumbs up to Point Reyes for being such deceptively simple, yet surprisingly diverse in its offerings in food and libations.
 I highly recommend spending a weekend here to enjoy the many Point Reyes attractions and witness a slice of the good California life!